Fingel/codecrafters-redis-rust/README.md

 endeavor, not for production use.
 This implementation passes the Codecrafters.io Redis challenge integration test suite.

+**This is a vibe-free project** all the incorrect, incomplete, and horrible slop can be credited to my own lack of skill (minus some tab-complete where it was trivial).
+Spelling and grammatical errors in this README are my own fault.

 * [Architecture](#architecture)
 * [Bookmarks and Patterns](#bookmarks-and-patterns)
   1. [Using tokio_util::codec to decode a TCP stream into frames.](#using-tokio_utilcodec-to-decode-a-tcp-stream-into-frames)